 In Riga, capital of the tiny Baltic republic of Latvia, we toured the city’s Art Nouveau architecture.
 It’s a wonder, a truly beautiful little city.
 Buildings regularly feature hulking Greek gods holding up the higher storeys, great gargoyles pointing out from the walls, angels trumpeting on the roofs and disturbing faces, wide-mouthed and screaming in agony.

-So, we’ve been boozing—but, hell, isn’t this what Europe is for, especially after having spent so much time in Islamic countries?
+So, we went boozing—but, hell, isn’t this what Europe is for, especially after having spent so much time in Islamic countries?
 In Riga we hit five bars, including one right inside a record store, before going to the opera.

 It was at the record store that we noticed our opera tickets had printed, in large, bold letters, “BLACK TIE”.
 The word “optional” did not appear before or after.
 Since we already had the tickets, and we’d been drinking since 3:00, we figured we’d try to get in anyway; probably because we were way in the upper balconies with the rest of the scum, they let us in black tie-less.